-Whether the overdraft charge was an innocent oversight or timing on an electronic transfer just wasn’t on your side that day, you can save yourself considerable cash if you learn how to get overdraft fees waived.
+Whether an NSF fee was the result of an innocent oversight or poor timing on an automatic payment, you can save yourself considerable cash if you learn how to get overdraft fees waived — or avoid them altogether.

 How to Get Overdraft Fees Waived

 Not many depositors stop to contest overdraft fees because they’re usually the ones at fault.
 However, even if the blame can be solely placed on your shoulders, you don’t have to suffer these costly fees.
 Knowing how to get overdraft fees refunded with the right approach — even if you were in the wrong — can relieve you of this financial burden.

 Even if your request to have an overdraft fee waived is initially shot down, don’t lose your head.
 Regardless of the barricades your bank representative might put up to deny your request for a waiver, press on with kindness.
 No one wants to deal with an irate customer who’s yelling — talk it out with the associate and remain pleasant throughout the entire exchange.